Patrick-Cole/pygmi/README.rst

    pip install pygmi

 This will download pygmi from PyPI and install it within your python repository.
+Depending on your operating system, and which libraries you already have installed, you may need to follow instructions in sections below.
 Please note the use of pip when installing PyGMI may cause Anaconda installations to break.
 Anaconda users should follow the instructions below.

 Alternatively, if you satisfy the requirements, you can download pygmi either from Github or PyPI, extract it and run the following command from within the extracted directory: